Request an Appointment

 Installing a carbon monoxide detector inside your house can help provide peace of mind.
 Incorrectly installed or damaged furnaces can deposit carbon monoxide into your home.
 Carbon monoxide is an odorless, colorless gas that’s harmful to humans and pets.
 Furnaces can even catch on fire when there’s a problem.
 If smoke is coming from your furnace, you don’t want to depend on your nose or eyes to warn you.
 Install a smoke detector, and test it annually.
 A set of well-made detectors could save your life.

 As a locally owned and operated home heating company, we take your comfort seriously.
 We’re A+ rated and accredited by the Better Business Bureau.
 Our technicians specialize in furnace and air conditioning repairs, installations, and tune-ups.
-Call Healthy Home Heating and Air today to schedule a service call for your home in Monroe.
+Call Healthy Home Heating & Air today to schedule a service call for your home in Monroe.